Charles Mix County, South Dakota: Politics

 Charles Mix County, more akin to the Midwest than the Great Plains, up until recently favored the Democratic Party.
 It was one of only 130 counties nationwide to be won in 1972 by favorite son George McGovern, and it was only once carried by a Republican nominee between 1932 and 1976 – when Dwight D. Eisenhower swept every county in South Dakota in 1952.
-Both George W. Bush in 2000 and Donald Trump in 2016 easily exceeded the previous best Republican performance in the county.
+Donald Trump in 2016, 2020, and 2024 easily exceeded the previous best Republican performance in the county.